 Joseph briefly communicated that a great artist faces reality rather than skipping the hardships by selling his own morality.
 Van Meegeren was not an artist but a flatterer who tried to please the ruling men, critics, and doubting sheep to become a hero.
 The act of an artist is black and white, he either creates art with his soul or not at all.
 But Van Meegeren is grey.
 He could have been great, he had the talent but he made simpler choices in life.
 Maybe he wasn’t brave enough to walk through the fire, Joseph pointed.

 In the end, Joseph takes away Van Meegeren’s book which was substantial evidence to prove his guilt, and put him on a death sentence.
-But, no matter how bitter he might with the fake man, Joseph let him live.
-He threw the book in fire and destroyed evidence, thus, any possibility of Van Meegeren’s conviction.
+But, no matter how bitter he might be with the fake man, Joseph let him live.
+He threw the book in fire and destroyed the evidence.
 He went to the farm to live with his wife and son.
 Out of guilt, Van Meegeren suffered a heart attack, six weeks after the trial.

 The Last Vermeer is a historical film based on real-life events.
 It is based on a book written by Jonathan Lopez, The Man Who Made Vermeers.
 The film is directed by Dan Friedkin.